flyinacres/notebook_env/README.md

 import sys, subprocess

 REQUIRED_PYTHON = (3, 11)
-# ... checks your Python version matches, warns (doesn't block) on a minor mismatch ...
+# ... checks your Python version matches, warns (but doesn't stop) on a small mismatch ...

 requirements_content = """# Tested top-level packages for this notebook
 numpy==1.26.4